anoyaro84/anoyaro84.github.io/_posts/2020-01-08-nvim-setting.markdown

 I recently set up `vim`, and was very happy about this.
-However, I also learned some features lacking.
+However, I also learned some features are lacking.
 Specifically,

 <ul>
    <li> Autocompletion does not work swiftly (need to type `Ctrl+Space`). </li>